pauldardeau/misere/README.md

 Platforms/Compilers
 -------------------
-This project is implemented with C++11.
-It is tested with clang and g++ compilers.
-It is also tested on Mac OS X, FreeBSD 10, PC-BSD 10, and Ubuntu 14.04 Server.
+This project is implemented with pre-C++11.
+It is tested with g++ compiler on Linux, FreeBSD, and OpenBSD.

 Status/Maturity
 ---------------